elsesourav/gcelt-automate/README.md

 <h1 align="center">GCELT Automate</h1>

 ## Overview
-> GCELT Automate is a Chrome Extension designed to streamline and automate the PDF upload process for GCELT users.
-It provides an efficient way to handle form submissions and document uploads with automated form filling capabilities.
+> GCELT Automate is a Chrome Extension developed to make the work of GCELT faculty members easier and faster.
+It helps in uploading PDFs, filling out forms automatically, and managing document submissions without manual effort.
+The extension can also check answer sheets and automatically assign marks based on the answers.
+With GCELT Automate, teachers can save time, reduce errors, and focus more on teaching instead of repetitive tasks.

 ## Features
 > - **Automated Form Filling:** Automatically fills required form fields